 About NEON Engagement

 Check out documentation on NEON's engagement strategy, as well as NEON's plan for promoting Diversity, Equity, Inclusion, and Accessibility in our work.

 Diversity, Equity, Inclusion, and Accessibility

-This strategic engagement plan lays a foundation for engagement and highlights NEON's engagement goals and objectives for 2018-2022.
+This strategic engagement plan lays a foundation for engagement and highlights NEON's engagement goals and objectives.